The PodKnowledge|← All Episodes

 Delight Customers in Hard-to-Copy, Margin-Enhancing Ways

-DELIGHTHARD TO COPYMARGIN+PRODUCT STRATEGY MODEL
+DELIGHTHARD TOCOPYMARGIN+PRODUCT STRATEGY MODEL

 "The job is to delight customers.
 Not satisfy them.
 Delight is trying to work at a 10X magnitude.
 The hard to copy part is about sustainable advantage.
 And margin enhancement is just fancy talk for making money."